 pH values will change as you progress through life.
 Pre-puberty the reading will be around pH7; during our reproductive years when the vagina is more vulnerable to infection an acidic pH of around 3.8 to 4.5 guards our health; and after menopause we return to a pH of 6-7.

-You can buy a kit to test yourself at home Vagisil Screening Kit however many women find it does not give them the definitive answer they wanted.
+You can sometimes buy a kit to test yourself at home however many women find they do not give them the definitive answer they want as the measurement range is too broad.

 Some women have found that by taking a swab using a cotton tip aplicator and then transferring it to pH paper they could get a good reading.